-I am currently a Senior Research / Data Scientist in the AI Products and Solutions branch of Pearson.
+I am a Principal Research Scientist managing a small team in Pearson’s AI Products and Solutions division.
 My research largely centers on applying natural language processing to improve automated writing assessment and to create better ecosystems and technologies to encourage writing across the curriculum.
 As a full stack stack data scientist I do everything from training and deploying models, to web application development to data and infrastructure engineering.

 Before returning to industry, I completed a joint PhD in Computer Science and Cognitive Science at the University of Colorado Boulder with a focus on natural language processing.
 My thesis centered on developing richer representations of dialogue to enable improved automation and characterization of interactions such as those found in intelligent tutoring systems.
 While there, I also carried out research in educational data mining, question generation, and relation extraction for clinical texts.